mcavady/current-planetary-positions/readme.txt

 == Frequently Asked Questions ==

+= How can I enable exec() on Namecheap host? =

+[See this](https://www.namecheap.com/support/knowledgebase/article.aspx/9396/2219/how-to-enable-exec) to enable the exec() function on Namecheap host.

 = How can I change the CSS style of the widget? =

 1. To style the entire widget, use this selector: